Master of Science in Management

 - Undergraduate grade point average over 3.0.

-- Less than one year of work experience.
+- One year or less of work experience.

 - $50 non-refundable application fee.